 Yet in the end, distress is distress regardless of cause.
 Securely functioning couples quickly relieve each other’s distress — especially if they cause it!

 Certainly, when the distress is co-triggered between the two of you, you have to become more skillful.
 This involves the ability to pause, calm yourselves down, and then quickly repair each other’s distress.

 Why take on mutual distress relief?
 Are we not culturally trained to believe that everyone should be responsible for their own feelings?
 Sorry, those platitudes only result in insecure functioning.
 Following such ideas has led people to detach from each other when upset, and big emotional walls usually result.

 It is important to realize that the couple operates as a primary biological survival system, a basic mammalian herd-of-two.
 As in any herd, all members’ survival alarm systems are wired together.
 If one runs, then within seconds they are all running.
 Subcortical survival alarms all react together, as if wi-fi connects them 24/7.
 Such is a herd of mammals.

 Similarly you and your partner form a survival herd.
 Your subcortical survival alarm systems get wired together.
 If your partner’s distress alarm starts ringing, so will yours within seconds.
 Like in a three-legged race, if they fall, so do you.

 It’s obvious in a three-legged race, that taking care of each other serves mutual self-interest — rather than blaming each other if someone starts to lose their balance.
 It’s in your mutual interest to keep each other upright.

 In the same way, it is in your self-interest as part of a couple system that both of you feel good.
 You can only feel as good (around your partner) as they are feeling good about being with you.
 It is entirely mutual.

-The absence of repair will put you on a path of ever mounting distress.
-Little things will eventually be reacted to as if they are quite big.
-Again, it’s in your self-interest to repair everything.
+Lack of repair puts you on a path of ever mounting distress.
+Eventually, even little things will trigger big upsets.
+So, it’s in your self-interest to repair everything.